MobilityData/Mobility-Data-Interoperability-Principles/docs/en/definitions.md

 <a name="mdip_governance"></a>
 **MDIP Governance**
-:    Who and how decisions are made about the scope and direction of the MDIP Project as approved by the Co-author Coalition and documented at: ….
+:    Who and how decisions are made about the scope and direction of the MDIP Project as approved by the Co-author Coalition.

 <a name="mdip_files"></a>
 **MDIP Files**
-:    The digital files located within the MDIP Shared Folder including – but not limited to – drafts of various MDIP Resources, MDIP Documentation and MDIP Community Assets as well as digital assets used to manage the day-to-day aspects of the MDIP Project and further its mission.
+:    The digital files located within the MDIP Shared Folder including — but not limited to — drafts of various MDIP Resources, MDIP Documentation and MDIP Community Assets as well as digital assets used to manage the day-to-day aspects of the MDIP Project and further its mission.

 <a name="mdip_implementation_responsibilities"></a>
 **MDIP Implementation Responsibilities**
 :    The directive list of responsibilities for implementing the Principles as approved by the MDIP Coalition.
-Currently documented at: [https://www.interoperablemobility.org/implementation/]
+Currently documented at: [https://www.interoperablemobility.org/implementation/](https://www.interoperablemobility.org/implementation/)

 <a name="mdip_project_roadmap"></a>
 **MDIP Project Roadmap**